Abelianization of Fuchsian Systems on a 4-punctured sphere and applications: Abelianization of Fuchsian systems

 are the algebraic equations for the torus $T^2\to \CP^1$ and its Jacobian, respectively.
 The divisors of the sections $s^\pm$ are given by

 where $w_0\in T^2$ is the point lying over $z=\infty$ and $P^\pm=[\pm x]\in T^2=\C/\Gamma$ for a suitable $x\in\C.$ The $(z,y)-$coordinates of $P^\pm$ satisfy

-With respect to the meromorphic frame $(s^+,s^-)$ one can compute the $\mathfrak{gl}(2 , \C)-$valued connection $1-$form of the Fuchsian system $\nabla^u$ (or more generally $\nabla^{u,\lambda}$).
-Then the upper left entry of the connection $1-$form has the following asymptotic behavior around $u=0,1,m,$ as a straight forward computation shows:
+With respect to the meromorphic frame $(s^+,s^-)$ we can compute the $\mathfrak{gl}(2 , \C)-$valued connection $1-$form of the Fuchsian system $\nabla^u$ (or more generally $\nabla^{u,\lambda}$).
+The upper left entry of the connection $1-$form has the following asymptotic behavior around $u=0,1,m,$ as a straight forward computation shows:

-We now identify the torus $T^2$ with its Jacobian via and expand \eqref{res_with_sign} in terms of $x.$ To do so, we make use of the Weierstrass $\wp-$function $\wp\colon \C/\Gamma\to\CP^1$ of the torus $T^2=\C/\Gamma.$ The $\wp$ function is the only doubly periodic meromorphic function on $\C$ (with respect to $\Gamma$) with double poles at the lattice points and holomorphic elsewhere and whose expansion at $x=0$ is $\wp(x)\equiv \frac{1}{x^2}+...\, .$ The $\wp-$function satisfies the differential equation
+We now identify the torus $T^2$ with its Jacobian via and expand \eqref{res_with_sign} in terms of $x.$ To do so, we make use of the Weierstrass $\wp-$function $\wp\colon \C/\Gamma\to\CP^1$ of the torus $T^2=\C/\Gamma.$ The $\wp-$function is the only doubly periodic meromorphic function on $\C$ (with respect to $\Gamma$) with double poles at the lattice points and holomorphic elsewhere and whose expansion at $x=0$ is $\wp(x)\equiv \frac{1}{x^2}+...\, .$ The $\wp-$function satisfies the differential equation

 where the two complex numbers $g_2,g_3\in\C$ are the lattice invariants of $\Gamma.$ In terms of the $\wp-$function, the meromorphic functions $y,z\colon T^2\to\CP^1$ are given by

 where $p_i=\wp(w_i)$ and for a suitable choice of the square root of $p_1-p_2.$ Clearly, we have